Apply to the Health Behavior Science and Promotion Ph.D Program

 - Quantitative GRE (50th percentile or greater) within past 5 years.

-- TOEFL (Test of English as a Foreign Language) score of at least 600 (paper based), or TOEFL IBT minimum score of 100.
+- TOEFL (Test of English as a Foreign Language) score of at least 600 (paper based), or TOEFL Internet Based Test (IBT) minimum score of 100 for international applicants.

 - Applicants must submit all materials directly to the University of Delaware Office of Graduate and Professional Education using the online admission process before admission can be considered.
 Admission applications are available at: https://grad-admissions.udel.edu/apply/.